 The aim of the Power Distribution Unit (PDU) is to apply a voltage across the photomultiplier tube, called the control voltage.
 The size of the signal produced by the PMT is determined by the control voltage, the higher the voltage, the larger the signals will be.
 Usually, signals which are produced when muons pass through the scintillator will be quite large.
 Signals which are produced by other sources tend to be smaller.
 Since we are not interested in these types of signals, they are usually called noise, and they get in the way of detecting the cosmic rays.
 We therefore want to ignore these small signals and only count large signals from muons.
 To do this, the DAQ board only accepts signals above a certain threshold, which is by default set to 300mV.
 Noise signals will usually be below this, and so will be ignored by the card.
 However, if the control voltage is set too low, then the signals produced by cosmic rays will be below the threshold, and so we will not detect every particle which passes through.
-Conversely, if the control voltage is too high then the noise signals will be above the threshold and so will be incorrectly counted as cosmic rays.
-At the same time, operating at a high voltage puts a lot of strain on the PMTs, so to extend their lifetime we need to operate at the lowest voltage possible while still detecting as many cosmic rays as we can.
-To find this optimum control voltage we go through a process called "Plateauing the counters".
+Conversly, if the control voltage is too high then the noise signals will be above the threshold and so will be incorrectly counted as cosmic rays.
+At the same time, operating at a high voltage puts a lot of strain on the PMTs, so to extend their lifetime we need to operate at the lowest voltage we go through a process called "Plateauing the counters".
 The reason for calling it this will soon become apparent.